Contemporary artists reinvigorate the Still-Life tradition

 Provocative, poignant reimaginings of the still life by over 180 international contemporary artists

-‘Lively … a cabinet of curiosities, both beautiful and weird’ – Peter Conrad, The Observer
+'… a cabinet of curiosities, both beautiful and weird’– Peter Conrad, The Observer

-Michael Petry is an artist, curator and Director of the Museum of Contemporary Art (MOCA), London.
-His previous books include The Art of Not Making, published by Thames & Hudson.
+Michael Petry is an artist, curator and Director of Museum of Contemporary Art (MOCA), London.
+He is the author of Installation Art, Installation in the New Millennium and The Art of Not Making, all published by Thames & Hudson.